metamaterials-lab/patch2stl/README.md

 vectors, or matrices.
 Then, each set of four neighbouring points in the square grid (i.e., four vertices of a square) that approximate the surface is divided into two triangles.

+This function is based upon `surf2stl` developed by McDonald (2004).

 ## Usage

 First, download or clone the patch2stl folder in your computer.
 Then, add the folder into Matlab's path